Eghamarian/sociotherapy/_long/05_rich-humour.md

 You don’t think it’s possible, do you?
 Well, you should, because it is.
 I know a rich man, proud of his accomplishments, who used to defecate on a sheet of newspaper with his friends when they were kids, and throw the turd out the window by suddenly pulling the newspaper from both sides, making it look like a turd jumping on a paper trampoline, and watch to see if it landed on the head of those walking below.
 Games the rich play.<br><br>

 And I know a few university graduates who, through no fault of their own, fell victim to destitution, and are now homeless.
 I can't give you names, but I can refer you to a YouTube channel called Invisible People, if you don't believe me, and if you wish to see some of these people.
-Here is an exmple: <br><br>
+But remember, people on Invisible People are not beggars.
+Most are too dignified, too shy or too weak to ask for help.
+My story is not about them.
+The focus of my story is the rich, not the poor.
+Here is an example of a homeless university graduate. <br><br>

 <iframe width="907" height="510" src="https://www.youtube.com/embed/nT3VGI0V5Rs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>